kema-ray/collective-stroke-gallery/README.md

 ## Description
 This is a photo gallery where I will display my photos for others to see.A user can click on an image and be able to see the name of the image,category and location.
 A user can also copy an image link for the particular photo that catches the eye.
+In addition, the user is able to search the images according to a particular category.